-Fulfilment by Amazon (FBA) is when an Amazon.com seller sends their products directly to Amazon fulfilment centres where they are stored and orders are fulfiled.
+Fulfilment by Amazon (FBA) is when an Amazon.com seller sends their products directly to Amazon fulfilment centers where they are stored and orders are fulfilled.
 FBA is only for products on Amazon that have the Prime status and is the most expensive order fulfilment service option when selling on Amazon.

 Sellers that use FBA have their orders shipped out within two days in Amazon Prime packaging.
-Alternatives to FBA include Seller-Fulfiled Prime (SFP) and Fulfiled by Merchant (FBM), which involve someone other than Amazon fulfiling orders placed on the marketplace.
+Alternatives to FBA include Seller-Fulfilled Prime (SFP) and Fulfilled by Merchant (FBM), which involve someone other than Amazon fulfilling orders placed on the marketplace.